Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 and Bingham took his sweet-ass time releasing the prisoners.

-He was certain that Gráinne would not keep her side of the bargain
+He was certain that Gronia would not keep her side of the bargain,

 and she proved him right by lending her ships to the Irish rebels

-ships and she seemed to have encouraged her sons at least tibbett to fight for el I against the Irish.
+and she seemed to have encouraged her sons, at least Tibbet,

-They think she gave boats to one side and her son to the other side.
+So I think she gave boats to one side and a son to the other side.

-And that sort of soured her reputation amongst later Irish historians
+And like, and that I think is, um, that sort of soured her reputation amongst later Irish historians.

 but a lot of English records had mention of her.